dagogodboss/animation/README.md

-# animation using WEBGL and threejs Lib for Awesome Shoe Display
-# animation using WEBGL and threejs Lib for Awesome Shoe Display
+# animation using WEBGL and threejs Lib for Awesome Store Display